 gauge tube, 2-2100-10, from a Fredericks gauge.
 It's a 10mV fullscale tube, and this one

 has a 6-ohm heater which needs 0.57Vdc and 89mA.
-The Edwards 507 gauge CAN ONLY SUPPLY
+The Edwards 507 meter can only suppy

-10mA FOR THE HEATER.
+TEN MA for the heater.
 Rats.
-For the heater supply I'll need to add a little AC stepdown
+Do drive the heater I'll need to add a little AC stepdown

 transformer, 120 : 6.3VAC, a Zener to give stable AC volts (two 3.3V zeners back to back